shreesh1802/Distress_management_project/Road-Distress-Management-System/README.md

 1. Capture dashcam video and GPS information.
-2. Detect road distress using AI models such as YOLOv11.
+2. Detect road distress using AI models such as YOLOX.
 3. Store detected issues with location, severity, image/video evidence, and timestamp.
 4. Display detections on a GIS dashboard using map-based visualization.
 5. Generate maintenance reports for planning and decision-making.